LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 The range is +/- 0.5V.

 Note.
-The battery voltage measurement is taken by the CPU from the internal battery volatage rail, and can differ from the value measured on the external charging terminals of the battery, especially when the radio is transmitting.
+The battery voltage measurement is taken by the CPU from the internal battery voltage rail, and can differ from the value measured on the external charging terminals of the battery, especially when the radio is transmitting.
 Changing this calibration will affect both the voltage and percentage display.

 #### Time Cal<!-- linebreak -->